Steve Bullock (American politician): Democratic Party

 In 2015, Bullock said that there are "roles for all of us Democrats" in the Democratic party, referring to liberals, moderates, and conservatives alike.

-Bullock endorsed Hillary Clinton in the 2016 general election but expressed disagreement with Clinton's opposition to coal mining, an important industry in Montana.
+Bullock endorsed Hillary Clinton in the 2016 presidential election but expressed disagreement with Clinton's opposition to coal mining, an important industry in Montana.
 He did not attend the 2016 Democratic National Convention, citing his duties as governor.

 In the 2016 elections, Bullock was one of just two Democrats, and the only Democratic incumbent, to win a gubernatorial election in states Donald Trump won.
 He has publicly argued that the Democratic Party needs to expand its reach beyond urban areas and the coasts, encouraging Democrats to engage with and attempt to persuade voters in suburban and rural areas rather than relying solely on base turnout.
 He visited Iowa, Wisconsin, and Colorado to speak in support of Democratic candidates during the 2018 election cycle, leading some to speculate, correctly, that he was considering a presidential run.